Bar-Ilan University

 Bar-Ilan University (BIU, אוניברסיטת בר-אילן, Universitat Bar-Ilan) is a public research university in the Tel Aviv District city of Ramat Gan, Israel.
-Established in 1955, Bar Ilan is Israel's second-largest academic institution.
-It has about 20,000 students and 1,350 faculty members.
+Established in 1955, Bar Ilan is Israel's second-largest academic university institution.
+It has 20,000 students and 1,350 faculty members.

 Bar-Ilan's mission is to "blend Jewish tradition with modern technologies and scholarship and the university endeavors to ... teach the Jewish heritage to all its students while providing [an] academic education."
+The university is among the best in the Middle East in the fields of computer science, engineering, engineering physics and applied physics.
+In 2024, the university was donated $260 million, one of the biggest donations to a university in Israeli history, for investment in science.
+The donor wished to remain anonymous.

 History

 Bar-Ilan University has Jewish-American roots: It was conceived in Atlanta in a meeting of the American Mizrahi organization in 1950, and was founded by Professor Pinkhos Churgin, an American Orthodox rabbi and educator, who was president from 1955 to 1957 where he was succeeded by Joseph H. Lookstein who was president from 1957 to 1967.
 When it was opened in 1955, it was described by The New York Times "as Cultural Link Between the [Israeli] Republic and America".
 Presidents who followed were Max Jammer (1967–77), Emanuel Rackman (1977–86), Michael Albeck (1986–89), Ernest Krausz (1989), Zvi Arad (1989–92), and Shlomo Eckstein (1992–96).

 The university was named for Rabbi Meir Bar-Ilan (originally Meir Berlin), a Religious Zionist leader who served as the inspiration for its establishment.
 Although he was trained in Orthodox seminaries in Berlin, he believed there was a need for an institution providing a dual curriculum of secular academic studies and religious Torah studies.

 BIU's student population is diverse and includes both Jewish and non-Jewish students.

-At least ten courses in Jewish studies are required for graduation.
+Jewish students must take at least five courses in Jewish studies in order to graduate; non-Jewish students can choose general courses instead.
 These are available as academic Jewish studies courses, as well as through more traditional Torah study, offered primarily by the Machon HaGavoah LeTorah, established in the 1970s.
-The "Machon" operates a kollel / bet midrash for men, and a midrasha for women.
-The kollel offers traditional yeshiva studies with an emphasis on Talmud and Halakha (Jewish law), while the midrasha offers courses in Tanakh, practical Halakha, and Machshavah (Jewish philosophy).
-The midrasha is the largest in Israel.
+The "Machon" operates a Kollel / Bet midrash for men, and a Midrasha for women.
+The Kollel offers traditional yeshiva studies with an emphasis on Talmud and Halakha (Jewish law), while the midrasha offers courses in "Tanakh" (The Bible), practical Halakha, and Machshavah (Jewish philosophy).
+The Midrasha is the largest in Israel.
 These programs are open to all students free of charge.

 Yitzhak Rabin's convicted assassin, Yigal Amir, was a student of law and computer science at Bar-Ilan, prompting charges that the university had become a hotbed of political extremism.
 One of the steps taken by the university following the 1995 assassination was to encourage dialogue between left-wing and right-wing students.